bar stripe gutter Rawsome Creations: Raw Food Demos, Classes, Consultations & Sales gutter bar stripe

 4 ice cubes (if you want your smoothie cold)

-Add to an high-speed blender (Blendtec or Vitamix) and blend until smooth.
+Add to an high-speed blender (Vitamix or similar) and blend until smooth.
 Pour in your to-go mug and you're off and heading out the door.
 Enjoy!

 kiwi Explore!